bhundiya/bhundiya.github.io/_pages/home.md

 Welcome!

-The Space Structures and Robotic Construction (SPARC) Lab conducts interdisciplinary research at the intersection of mechanics, dynamics, and robotics.
+The Space Structures and Robotic Construction (SPARC) Lab conducts interdisciplinary research at the intersection of **mechanics**, **dynamics**, and **robotics**.
 Our vision is to develop mass-efficient structures and robotic construction systems for applications including large space telescopes, high-power communication systems, and habitats on the Moon and Mars.
 Our current research interests include: 1) efficient mission design for in-space assembly and manufacturing, 2) low-power robotic construction, and 3) spacecraft attitude control.
 The SPARC lab is led by Prof. Harsh Bhundiya in the [Department of Aerospace Engineering at the University of Maryland](https://aero.umd.edu/).

 The SPARC Lab is actively hiring students and postdocs and will officially launch at UMD in Fall 2026.
 Please visit here to learn how to join the lab.